Local decay rates of best-approximation errors using vector-valued finite elements for fields with low regularity and integrable curl or divergence: Introduction

 \section{Introduction}

-A central question in the finite element approximation theory is to establish local upper bounds on the best-approximation error for functions that satisfy some minimal regularity assumptions typically quantified in the scale of the fractional-order Sobolev spaces.
-The goal of the present work is to derive some novel results in this context when the approximation is realized using N\'{e}d\'{e}lec finite elements and Raviart--Thomas finite elements.
-Most of our developments focus on the N\'{e}d\'{e}lec finite elements since they require more elaborate arguments.
+A central question in the finite element approximation theory is to establish local upper bounds on the best-approximation error for functions that satisfy some minimal regularity assumptions typically quantified in the scale of fractional-order Sobolev spaces.
+The goal of the present work is to derive some novel results in this context when the approximation is realized using Nédélec finite elements and Raviart--Thomas finite elements.
+Most of our developments focus on the Nédélec finite elements since they require more elaborate arguments.
 The corresponding results for the Raviart--Thomas finite elements only improve marginally the state of the art from the literature, and only a short discussion is provided in a specific section of the paper.